nameisprajwal/resume/Family/Output/ALL_UNITS_V3_ACTIVE.md

 ### Conclusion

 The general rules of succession under the Hindu Succession Act, 1956, establish a comprehensive, rational, and egalitarian framework replacing the fragmented customary practices that previously governed Hindu succession.
 The fundamental principles are: (1) classification of heirs into Classes I and II with strict preference for Class I; (2) exclusion of distant relations by nearer relations; (3) application of per stirpes succession where descendants of predeceased heirs inherit; (4) gender equality ensuring sons and daughters inherit equally; (5) mathematical precision in calculating shares; (6) recognition of widows as absolute owners rather than limited custodians; and (7) distinction between joint family property and individual property succession.
 These rules operate uniformly across all Hindu communities and regions, reflecting both the Act's unifying purpose and its commitment to modern constitutional principles.
 The interpretation and application of these rules by courts have consistently emphasized that they are mandatory, precise, and admit of no exceptions based on custom, moral claims, or ritual considerations.
 The Act represents a revolutionary transformation of Hindu personal law, replacing the doctrine-based, customary succession regimes with a statute-based, egalitarian system founded on constitutional principles of equality and non-discrimination

 ---

-### VERSION C

-The succession of a Hindu male dying intestate is governed by Sections 14, 15, and Schedule I of the Hindu Succession Act, 1956.
-The rules are mathematically precise and mandatory.

-**Class I Heirs (Section 14) for Male Intestate:**

-1. Widow
-2. Son
-3. Daughter
-4. Widow of predeceased son
-5. Child of predeceased son
-6. Child of predeceased daughter
-7. Widow of predeceased grandson (son of predeceased son)
-8. Child of predeceased grandson

-**Key General Rules:**

-**Rule 1: Widow and Children (Any Combination)**
-If a male Hindu dies leaving widow and children:
-- **Widow's share:** 1/3 of the estate
-- **Children's share:** 2/3 divided equally among all children (sons and daughters equally)
-- **Formula:** Each child gets 2/3 ÷ number of children

-**Illustration:** Male dies leaving widow, 2 sons, 2 daughters.
-- Widow: 1/3
-- Each child: 2/3 ÷ 4 = 1/6

-**Rule 2: Widow and No Children, but Widow/Children of Predeceased Son** If male dies leaving widow and widow/children of predeceased son:
-- **Widow's share:** 1/3
-- **Remainder:** Divided per stirpes among descendants of predeceased sons

-**Illustration:** Male dies leaving widow and widow and 2 children of predeceased son.
-- Widow: 1/3
-- Widow of predeceased son: 1/3 ÷ 2 = 1/6
-- Each grandchild: 1/3 ÷ 2 ÷ 2 = 1/12

-**Rule 3: Widow and No Descendants**
-If male dies leaving only widow:
-- **Widow inherits entire property (100%)**

-**Rule 4: Children, No Widow**
-If male dies leaving children but widow predeceased:
-- **Children inherit entire property, divided equally among all children**
-- **Formula:** 100% ÷ number of children

-**Rule 5: Widow, Children of Predeceased Son and Daughter** Per stirpes succession applies separately to each predeceased child's line.

-**Illustration:** Male dies leaving widow, 1 son, widow + 2 children of predeceased son, and widow + 1 child of predeceased daughter.

-- Widow: 1/3
-- Surviving son: 2/3 ÷ 3 = 2/9 (one of three predeceased lines)
-- Widow of predeceased son: 2/9 ÷ 2 = 1/9
-- Each grandchild of predeceased son: 1/18
-- Widow of predeceased daughter: 2/9 ÷ 2 = 1/9
-- Child of predeceased daughter: 1/9

-**Rule 6: Widow Excluded - Children Only**
-Children completely exclude widow if widow predeceased.

-**Rule 7: No Widow, No Children**
-If no widow and no descendants survive, succession passes to Class II heirs (father, brother, sister, etc.).

-**Important Principles:**

-1. **Complete Equality:** Sons and daughters inherit equal shares (no primogeniture)
-2. **Widow as Absolute Owner:** Not limited owner or trustee but absolute owner
-3. **Per Stirpes:** Predeceased heirs' issue inherits per stirpes
-4. **Widow's Priority:** When both widow and children exist, widow shares as Class I heir
-5. **Father Excluded:** Father is Class II heir and excluded if widow or children exist

-**Case Law:**
-- *Govind Rao v.
-Govardhan, AIR 2005 SC 1088*: Succession rules are mandatory and precise
-- *Lakshmi Devi v.
-Laxmi Narain, AIR 2001 SC 1449*: Equal treatment of sons and daughters is absolute

----